County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Principal Uses:

-Turpentine wood is used in wood flooring, utility poles, docks, and shipbuilding.
+Turpentine wood is used in utility poles, docks, and shipbuilding.